Bristol Central High School

 Bristol Central High School is a public high school in Bristol, Connecticut, United States.
 Its mascot is the Ram, and its colors are maroon and white.
 The school is known for its performing arts group, Central Stage, as well as for its athletics.
 The Rams have excelled in basketball, baseball, wrestling, and track in recent years.
-In 2017, principal Peter Wininger was awarded Varsity Brands 'Principal of Principles,' deeming him the best principal in the United States.
+In 2017, then-principal Peter Wininger was awarded Varsity Brands 'Principal of Principles,' deeming him the best principal in the United States.
 The school's Italian Language teacher Gina Gallo-Reinhardt nominated Wininger for the award, and he and his family were sent to Florida for the ceremony where he was crowned the winner.

 Athletics

-BC has won state championships in:
+Bristol Central has won state championships in: